ACT® vs SAT®: Which Test Should You Take?

-Get to know the tests, so you can decide what test you should take
+Compare the tests so you can decide which you should take

 |Length||3 hours, 35 min (with optional Writing Test)||3 hours, 50 minutes (with optional Essay)|